Musical life stations of the main author and founder

 Discover new music without the internet is an adventure

 I tasted blood.
-For a kid without internet, you have to be creative to find new music.
-As example: I went often to the carnival, that appeared twice a year in our town, just to listen to the current Synthpop songs.
+For a kid without the internet, you have to be creative to find new music.
+An example: I went often to the carnival, that appeared twice a year in our town, just to listen to the current Synthpop songs.
 I spent many hours at the funfair just to hear the music and it did not matter how bad the weather was.

-On a Sunday in 1984 I recorded a radio broadcast with the new No.1 hit in Germany.
-It was People Are People from the british band Depeche Mode.
+On a Sunday in 1984, I recorded a radio broadcast with the new No.1 hit in Germany.
+It was People Are People from the British band Depeche Mode.
 This song was so outstanding and extraordinary because the song has used no audible, conventional instruments.
 A brilliant song!
 I was only 9 years old, but on this day, a new devotee was born.

 Almost the same musically impact happens, as I listened the first time to The Great Commandment by Camouflage and Blue Monday ’88 by New Order.
 Thus, the musical path was paved.
-I also had a little punk rock / grunge / metal music phase for a few years in the early ’90s, but I never lost focus on electronic music.
+I also had a little punk rock/grunge/metal music phase for a few years in the early ’90s, but I never lost focus on electronic music.

 The best idea in my life – Electrozombies established in 2010